EdenWise/Computer-Setup_Kiosk/README.md

 These scripts require Powershell to run.
 The easy way for me to start Powershell is by typing in the search box (*Type here to search*):

     conhost powershell.exe

+Then download the script to download the other files :):

+    curl.exe https://bit.ly/cskdo -Lo CSK-Download.ps1

+The Execution Policy may need to be enable before running a script:

+    Set-ExecutionPolicy Unrestricted CurrentUser